 |Generous travel rewards||Capital One® Venture® Rewards Credit Card||4.2 / 5||50,000 miles||$3,000 / 3 months||$95, $0 in first year|

 After looking at all of the credit cards with sign-up bonus offers, here are our selections for the top 10 offers on the market right now.
-Capital One's Savor Rewards card tops our list with its generous $500 sign-up bonus after spending $3,000 on purchases within the first 3 months.
-We also included several other cards with good cash back intro bonuses, like the Wells Fargo Cash Wise card.
+We also included several other cards with good cash back intro bonuses.

 Details on the best credit card sign-up bonus offers of June 2019